ceylanmesut/ceylanmesut.github.io/_posts/2019-07-10-imageclassification.md

 ---

 ## Introduction
 Main idea of this project is to successfully classify intel landscape image dataset.
-This dataset consists of 6 different landscapes namely; **buildings, streets, glaciers, forests, deserts and XX** and I'm going to use **Convolutional Neural Networks (CNN)** machine learning method to classify these images **as fast as and as accurate as possible.**
+This dataset consists of 6 different landscapes namely; **buildings, streets, glaciers, forests, deserts and XX** and I'm going to use **Convolutional Neural Networks (ConvNets)** machine learning method to classify these images **as fast as and as accurate as possible.**

 Convolutional Neural Network is **special type of Artificial Neural Network (ANN)** structure.
-What separates Convolutional Neural Networks from Artificial Neural Networks is state of art structure of **CNN that is specifically created for image classification and related tasks.** Unlike ANN's fully connected network structure, **Cluster of Convolutional Layers is the core of CNN.** and it is the main engine to squeeze the images into processable size and structure.
-Not surprisingly, this unique structure boosts computational capability of CNN during image classification tasks when it compared to ANN.
+What separates Convolutional Neural Networks from Artificial Neural Networks is state of art structure of **ConvNets that is specifically created for image classification and related tasks.** Unlike ANN's fully connected network structure, **Cluster of Convolutional Layers is the core of ConvNets.** and it is the main engine to squeeze the images into processable size and structure.
+Not surprisingly, this unique structure boosts computational capability of ConvNets during image classification tasks when it compared to ANN.

 * **Dataset**: Intel image dataset includes 6 different landscape images with 150x150 size.